adnan0944/cs5590_Attack/SQL_Injection/README.md

 Then navigate to `localhost:9100` on browser.

 **Create Database**<br>
+The database is stored as `example.sqlite` in the same directory as `app.js` <br>

 `python3 sql_connect.py < create_tables.sql`<br>
 Will create Users table with autoincrementing ID, fullname, username, and password columns.<br>

 `python3 sql_connect.py < insert_entry.sql`<br>
 Will create default user 'John Doe' with username 'asdf' and password 'qwerty'.
 Can edit this file for more users. <br>

-Example SQL Injection is stored in `injection.sql`
+Example SQL Injection for testing purposes is stored in `SQL_scripts/injection.sql`

 ## What is SQL Injection
 From [OWASP](https://owasp.org/www-community/attacks/SQL_Injection)